Anthropology Magazine

 A gray-haired man stands outside with his hands in the front pockets of his buttoned-up sweater coat.

-In this unit (to accompany the SAPIENS podcast S6E4), students will learn counterarguments to Mead’s 1920s Samoan research from her harshest critic, Derek Freeman.
-Taking into consideration Freeman’s experiences and how he presented his research and conclusions, students will critically consider if his arguments hold weight and what lessons scholars can garner from the Mead versus Freeman controversy.
+In this unit (to accompany SAPIENS podcast S6E4), students will learn the counterarguments to Margaret Mead’s 1920s American Samoan research from her harshest critic, Derek Freeman.
+Students will examine Freeman’s experiences and how he presented his research and conclusions.
+Students will discuss whether his arguments hold weight and what lessons scholars can learn from the Mead–Freeman controversy.

 Learning Objectives

-• Identify the significant milestones in Freeman’s career.
+• Identify the significant milestones in Derek Freeman’s career.

 Glossary

-1. The idea that an individual’s culture influences their personality, emotions, and behaviors.
+1. The idea that an individual’s culture influences their personality, emotions, and behavior.

-1. Studies the biological and cultural evolution of human beings from the past to the present.
-This all-encompassing field includes archaeology, behavioral ecology, psychology, primatology, and genetics.
+1. Study of the biological and cultural evolution of humans from the past to the present; includes archaeology, behavioral ecology, psychology, primatology, and genetics.

 Kinship